Dog burial in the Asnières dog cemetery

 Visit to La Roche-Guyon Castle, from the keep to the underground passages

-Visit the castle of La Roche-Guyon for a plunge into a thousand years of history in one of the best preserved cultural sites of the Paris Region.
+Visit the castle of La Roche-Guyon for a plunge into a thousand years of history in one of the best preserved cultural sites of Paris Region.
 It is recognisable by its tower which still stands amid the trees at the top of the hill.
 Besides its impregnable keep, this site boasts many assets, including a sublime panoramic view over the river Seine, the woods and an entire troglodytic trail.
 You’d almost expect to come across a knight or two during your visit.

 Château de La Roche-Guyon